satkowski/SeminarComputerVision-2015/HistogramMatching/README.md

 Histogram Matching
 =======================================

 Applies on an given image a histogram matching with another image.
-The images are in colour and there are 2 possibles ways to match them.
+It can be gray and colour images.
+The colour images have 2 possibles ways to match them.

 Calling Arguments
 =================